 There are two types of website designs: responsive and adaptive.
 Adaptive sites require developers to create multiple layouts to fit desktops, laptops, tablets, mobile devices, and more.
 Responsive sites employ a single layout that responds to the format of whatever device someone is using.

 Through responsive web design, you automatically offer a mobile-friendly site.
 Those on mobile phones can encounter a mobile-friendly version of the same website that someone on a laptop or desktop would find.
 Responsive sites are the most common option among web design companies as they offer fluidity, better formatting, and easier maintenance capabilities.
 Plus, search engines like Google push responsive websites over adaptive ones.
-Almost all new websites feature a responsive design in today’s digital landscape.
+Almost all new websites feature a responsive design.

 By creating an informational, responsive website, you are sure to improve your online presence and increase traffic to your site.